 Here is a suggestion that can save you many years searching for a solution to help rebuild your life.
 A solution that will cost little money and a lot of hard work is to:

 Build a strong body for a strong mind.

-Did you know that Thomas Jefferson is a source for deadlifting to rebuild your life?
+Did you know that Thomas Jefferson is a source to rebuild your life with deadlifting?
 Let's see what Thomas Jefferson said about the health of body and mind.